odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

  called .env in the same folder and amend the values as required.
  * Once the .env file is in place, build and start the server using `npm start`.
 Use other npm parameters as specified in [package.json](nodejs/package.json).

-## FOR NEW DEVELOPMENT (as of 8/2/2020)
- * Currently, the UI is not optimized to run in development mode.
-Developers must rebuild the static files every time a change is made.
- * Because of this, work is currently underway to remake the client with Create React App.
-This will be done iteratively, and updates posted here.
- * Old client code will be maintained until the cutover is complete, so developers can run the traditional way if desired.
- * The new client is maintained in the cra-client directory.
- * Set up your environment by running `yarn`.
- * Enter `http://localhost:3000/` to access the new UI in development mode.

 ## Access UI using the browser.
  * Enter 'https://localhost:8091/<tenant-name>/' on the UI to access the tenanted UI (<tenant-name> is the serverName used by the presentation server).
 The Ui will prompt for a login; some of the